oasisprotocol/cli/docs/README.md

 # Oasis Command Line Interface

 Oasis command-line interface (CLI) is a powerful all-in-one tool for interacting with the Oasis Network.
-You can download the latest release binaries from the [GitHub repository].
+Head to the **[installation instructions]** to download and install it!

+[installation instructions]: setup.mdx

 It boasts a number of handy features: